Torsion subgroups of small cancellation groups: Quadric complexes and quadrization of a complex

 Suppose that $k=3$.
 Without loss of generality we may assume that every internal vertex of $D$ is incident to at least three squares.
-Then $D'$ consist of $3$ squares spanned by a $6$-cycle.
+Then $D'$ consists of $3$ squares bounded by a $6$-cycle.
 By the second rule of replacement there exists diagram $D''$ such that $\partial D''=\partial D'$ and $D''$ consists of two squares, a contradiction to minimality of the area of $D$. \end{proof}